Grizzly & Wolf Discovery Center: Exhibits

-The center has 2 packs of wolves.
-There is two other habitats are separated by the Naturalist cabin, and two packs can see each other through the large windows of the cabin.
+The center has two packs of wolves.
+Two other habitats are separated by the Naturalist cabin, and two packs can see each other through the large windows of the cabin.
 In 2013 the Grizzly and Wolf Discovery Center added a third wolf habitat and a behind the scene wolf exhibit in 2018.
-In 2021 they connected the wolf exhibit they constructed in 2013 to another wolf yard thereby extending the enclosure.
+In 2021 they connected the wolf exhibit they constructed in 2013 to another wolf yard, thereby extending the enclosure.

-In May 2019 three wolf pups (two males and one female), arrived at the center.
+In May 2019, three wolf pups (two males and one female) arrived at the center.
 The female was named Shasta and the two males were named Obsidian and Bridger.
 This pack is called the Hoodoo Pack.